 In theory, the owner of a dog in a first bite altercation is unaware of the potential for his dog to bite and has proper licensing of his dog.
 He may be held to a lesser standard than an owner who is fully aware of the potential biting actions of his dog.
 That owner is subject to a higher level of liability.

 When working with Pacific West Injury Law, your attorney will help you obtain the best possible settlement in your case after receiving a dog bite.
 Often a settlement can be reached between the parties without going to court.
-A good attorney knows how much you should request in compensation and what you can expect.
+A good dog bite attorney in Henderson knows how much you should request in compensation and what you can expect.

 Getting attacked by a dog can put you in shock.
 If you, or someone you are with, is bitten, call 9-1-1.
 Not only will the paramedics treat you and, if warranted, take you to a hospital, calling for help documents the incident.

 When a dog bite occurs, the dog may be taken in by animal control.
 If the owner, however, has proof of rabies vaccination, proper licensing from the city of Henderson, and this is a first-time incident for the dog, it may be able to stay in its owner’s possession.